oVirt/k8sOVirtCredentialsMonitor/README.md

     // Optional callbacks without extra parameters
     // - OnMonitorRunning - when the monitor has started
-    // - OnMonitorShuttingDown - before the monitor is shutting down }
+    // - OnMonitorShuttingDown - before the monitor is shutting down
+    // - OnCredentialsValidate - allows you to validate credentials before use.
+    //                           You can pass the
+    //                           k8sOVirtCredentialsMonitor.ValidateCredentials
+    //                           function here.
+}

 // Set up the credential monitor.